laupierre/RNA-Seq_mouse_pipeline/README.md

 ### This is the working place for developing the RNA-Seq pipeline based on singularity

-### 1- RNA-Seq: Application for PE Illumina sequencing, in reverse strand orientation
+### 1- Mouse RNA-Seq: Application for PE Illumina sequencing, in reverse strand orientation

 This is the development version deposited for the production team: the current version is v0.0.1_dev